-- JCQ state that AAs should be part of students 'normal way of working'.
-This means, that this 'need' has been there throughout the duration of their GCSEs / Cambridge Nationals/ B-Tech / A level course, and probably also evident in years 7-8, and the relevant AA used and can be evidenced. - JCQ guidelines require schools to monitor the use of access arrangements in the run-up to formal examinations, through end of term or year examinations, or mock examinations in Years 10 and 11 and that schools must keep records of the use of access arrangements.
+29 JCQ state that AAs should be part of students 'normal way of working'.
+This means, that this 'need' has been there throughout the duration of their GCSEs / Cambridge Nationals/ B-Tech / A level course, and probably also evident in years 7-8, and the relevant AA used and can be evidenced.

+- 30 JCQ guidelines require schools to monitor the use of access arrangements in the run-up to formal examinations, through end of term or year examinations, or mock examinations in Years 10 and 11 and that schools must keep records of the use of access arrangements. - 31 The SENCO, Exams Officer & AA coordinator, will meet after the Y10 exams and discuss any student who is not using their AAs and what, if any, action should be taken, in order to comply with JCQ' s guidelines.